Core Concepts

 Let's describe a typical release toggle scenario:

-Remote configurations is a development technique where the behaviour of features of an application can be changed remotely without having to publish an application update.
+Remote configurations are a development technique where the behaviour of features of an application can be changed remotely without publishing an application update.

-Target groups allow you to segment your users in different groups based on common attributes.
-Target groups allow you to set different setting values for different users in your application, grouping your users based on a set of rules.
+Target groups allow you to segment your users into different groups based on common attributes.
+Target groups allow you to set different setting values for other users in your application, grouping your users based on a set of rules.

 You can set inline rules or define a set of rules as a target group to reuse in different toggles.

-These target groups can be used to identify the users whom toggles apply.
+These target groups can be used to identify the users who toggle apply.

-A user is an identified unique individual evaluated on each project environment.
-Each time your application sent via SDK a new user with id and attributes, it's created as a user in Koople platform.
+A user is an identified unique individual evaluated in each project environment.
+Each time your application sends via SDK a new user with ID and attributes, it is created as a user in the Koople platform.

-The people in your team (organization members or outsider collaborators) that are allowed to manage the different Koople options.
-It's possible to manage the member permission at three levels: organization, project and environment.
+The people in your team (organization members or outsider collaborators) are allowed to manage the different Koople options.
+It's possible to control the member permission at three levels: organization, project and environment.

 The highest level in the Koople hierarchy.
 Organizations group projects and allow to invite members to work in.
 Learn more.

-All project must pertain to an organization.
-Represents your working project and allow create multiple environments inside.
+All projects must pertain to an organization.
+It represents your working project and allows you to create multiple environments inside.
 Learn more.

 Represent your project environments and allow you to configure the toggle behaviours individually for each of them.
 Learn more.